 This article compares some of the data requirements in a trial and describes the benefits that PPD Laboratories’ central lab enjoys by leveraging its single global database.

 As is the case for most contract research organization (CRO) central labs, after a primary study database has been created from a variety of databases, the data need to be copied to the geographically separated database servers.
 Depending on IT staff resources and how many times the database needs to be replicated, this can delay potential study startup.

 The Preclarus central lab database eliminates all the steps involved in configuring multiple databases, as it only needs to be set up once.

 In a multiple database infrastructure design, each copy and configuration of the regional database presents an opportunity for errors and data integrity issues, depending on the unique constraints of each database server location.
 Typically, additional data management procedures are introduced to ensure sufficient quality control and verification steps are in place to gauge the accuracy of each database instance.
 This can result in longer study startups based on how many regional databases are required.

 In contrast, PPD Laboratories only has to perform quality control and verification on a single instance for the global database.
-This has resulted in higher quality and faster study startups compared to the rest of the industry.

 Study Data Entry